cmu-delphi/delphi-epidata/docs/api/covidcast-signals/changehc.md

 that provides us with information about outpatient visits, which they aggregate from many healthcare providers.
 Using this outpatient data, we estimate the percentage of COVID-related doctor's visits in a given location, on a given day.
+Change Healthcare claims data that has been de-identified in accordance with HIPAA privacy regulations.

 | Signal | Description |
 | --- | --- |